IBM Product Briefing

 - Do more with less by deploying “hands off” processing, while expertly managing cases and exceptions.

 - Enable business professionals to participate directly in designing business solutions, rather than forcing them to hand requirements over to IT.

-- Deliver consistent, transparent experiences with standardized workflows that can be reused across the organization.
+- Deliver consistent, transparent experiences with standardised workflows that can be reused across the organisation.